ByteBrewerJB/azure-csp-securescore/docs/PowerBI_settings.md

 * A PowerBI Environment
 * User with Power BI admin privileges. ([Docs](https://learn.microsoft.com/en-us/power-bi/admin/service-admin-role))

-Since the current version of the Dexmach Azure Secure Score app is still in preproduction, it is not live on the Appsource yet.
+Since the current version of the Cegeka Azure Secure Score app is still in preproduction, it is not live on the Appsource yet.
 By default this settings is enabled but from a security perspective it's not best practice to leave this enabled.
 To enable the installation of Apps not listed on Appsource the following setting needs to be enabled in your PowerBI environment:
 Install template apps not listed in AppSource.